Anger, grief for family members of 13 U.S. troops killed in Afghanistan | Entertainment

 Steve Nikoui had been glued to TV reports on Thursday, desperate for hints his son, Lance Corporal Kareem Nikoui, survived the deadly airport suicide bombing in Afghanistan when three Marines arrived at his door with the worst news possible.
 The 20-year-old Marine, who the previous day had sent home a video of himself giving candy to Afghan children, was among 13 U.S. service members killed in the bombing.
 Others included an expectant father from Wyoming, the son of a California police officer and a medic from Ohio.

 "He was born the same year it started, and ended his life with the end of this war," Nikoui said from his home in Norco, California, referring to the 2001 start of U.S. military operations in Afghanistan.
-The U.S. Defense Department has not formally announced the names of the service members killed in the attack at Kabul airport, but details of their lives began to emerge on Friday as family and friends were notified.
+On Saturday the U.S. Defense Department formally released the names of the 13 service members.
+Four others were aged 20 like Nikoui; as old as the war itself.

+Two were women, Marine Corps Sgt.
+Nicole L. Gee, 23, of Sacramento, California, and Marine Corps Sgt.
+Johanny Rosario Pichardo, 25, of Lawrence, Massachusetts.
+Gee had posted photos from her deployment on social media and just days ago she posted a picture of herself in uniform, holding an infant, with the caption, "I love my job."

 Islamic State militants claimed responsibility for the suicide bombing, carried out during a massive evacuation of U.S. and other foreign nationals as well as some Afghan civilians following the Taliban takeover.
 On Friday, Nikoui was waiting for a Marine liaison to come to his house to help with arrangements to fly him and his wife to an Air Force base in Delaware, where their son's body will arrive in the coming days.